tauoverpi/levy-old-attempt/entity-component-system.md

 }

-Entity identifiers are represented by 32-bit integers dealt out by an `EntityManager` responsible for generating new identifiers as needed and reusing old identifiers returned to the manager.
+Entities are represented as 32-bit integers identifiers which may be present as a key in component tables.
+To ensure uniqueness, an `EntityManager` is used to safely generate new entities on demand and destroy (recycle) old entities no longer in use within the database.

     lang: zig esc: none tag: #AECS - An entity manager system with entity reclimation
     ---------------------------------------------------------------------------------

     pub const EntityId = enum(u32) { _ };
+    pub const Role = enum(u32) { none, _ };
     pub const EntityManager = struct {
         index: u32 = 0,
         dead: std.ArrayListUnmanaged(EntityId) = .{},